JetBrains/intellij-sdk-docs/topics/intro/sdk_style.md

 ### Images
 Images can be included by adding the file directly to the `intellij-sdk-docs` repository.
-Each subject directory typically has an `img` subdirectory.
+Each subject directory typically has a subdirectory within the root `/images` directory.
-Keep images close to the corresponding documentation file in the repository directory structure.

 Images in this documentation are generally screenshots.
 The preferred image format is PNG at 144 DPI resolution.